Overview of Program Requirements

 All students must pass a written qualifying examination to advance to candidacy for their Ph.D.
 The qualifying exam follow the format of a formal NIH-NRSA proposal and includes three parts:

 - Oral examination

-All students must complete a Ph.D. dissertation and pass the Graduate Council Oral Examination.
-It is generally expected that students will complete this requirement during 5th year of training.
+All students must pass an oral examination and dissertation defense in order to receive their Ph.D.
+It is generally expected that students will complete this requirement during the 5th year of training.